Watership Down (1999 TV series): United Kingdom

-In 1999 and 2000, three VHS tapes containing episodes of the first series were released by Buena Vista Home Entertainment - "Journey to Watership Down", "Winter on Watership Down" and "Escape from Efraia".
-They were also released as mail-order releases through Reader's Digest.
+In 1999 and 2000, three VHS tapes containing episodes of the first and second series were released by Buena Vista Home Entertainment - "Winter on Watership Down", released on 31 October 1999, "Journey to Watership Down", released on 31 March 2000, and "Escape from Efraia", released later on in the year.
+They were also released through a mail-order subscription with Reader's Digest.

 By 2002, Entertainment Rights acquired the home video rights to the series in the UK and released the series through their Right Entertainment division, with Universal Pictures Video distributing.
+The company first released the series on a two-VHS box set on 6 May 2002, titled "The Promised Land", containing the first six episodes of Series 1, split into two tapes.

+On 16 August 2004, Volume 1 "The Promised Land" and Volume 2 "The Strawberry Fayre" were released on DVD, and was followed by a re-release of the VHS volumes as separate releases on 8 November 2004.
+On 7 February 2005, Volume 3 "A Tale of a Mouse" was released on VHS and DVD containing Episodes 9-11 of Series 1.
+They were all re-released as a triple VHS/DVD set on 4 April 2005, which also saw the release of Volume 4 "The Prisoner of Efrafa" on DVD, containing Episodes 12-13 of Series 1 and Episode 1 of Series 2.
+The last numbered volume - Volume 5 "The Great Water", was released on 1 August 2005, and contains Episodes 2-4 of Series 2.

-In October 2005, a Region 2 DVD box set of all three seasons were released in the UK.
+In October 2005, Right released a boxset containing all three seasons.
+This was later re-released by Universal, who also re-released the tripleset on 18 March 2013.

 United States

 The series was released on VHS and DVD in the United States by GoodTimes Entertainment and Reader's Digest Video.
 However, despite that, there has never been any proof showing that the show aired in the US, leading to the point where it was concluded that it didn't air in the US.